LIBMoE: A Library for comprehensive benchmarking Mixture of Experts in Large Language Models: Analysis

 To validate this hypothesis, we conduct a controlled experiment (Figure~\ref{fig:expert_change_rate_sharedexperts}) by weakening the shared expert’s influence: we upcycle only the shared expert from a pretrained checkpoint while randomly initializing the rest of the model, referred to as SharedE-Upcyc V2.
 The results show that when the shared expert is strong and stable, the router can focus on allocating inputs to task-specific experts leading to a lower expert change rate compared to other baselines.
 Interestingly, this stabilizing effect diminishes as training data increases.
 In large-scale regimes (e.g., Table~\ref{tab:vlm_moe_results}, trained on over 1M samples), SharedE-V2 and SharedE-V3 not only preserve routing stability but also achieve top performance.
 This confirms that shared expert architectures are particularly beneficial in data-rich scenarios, where their pre-initialized knowledge complements the router's optimization.

-Taken together, these findings underscore a central insight enabled by LibMoE: the success of sparse MoE architectures depends on distinct factors at different training stages.
-In language model pretraining, where all components are initialized from scratch, the router and experts must rapidly co-adapt—placing a premium on early-stage stability.
-In contrast, VLM sparse upcycling benefits from strong shared experts pretrained on dense checkpoints, where routing dynamics evolve more gradually and generalization becomes the priority.
-As such, designing effective sparse MoE methods requires simultaneously addressing both phases: early adaptation in randomly initialized pretraining and long-term robustness in upcycling regimes.
+Taken together, these findings highlight that routing stability is shaped by the training regime.
+In from-scratch language-model pretraining, both the router and experts must co-adapt under random initialization, so early-stage stability is critical to prevent prolonged assignment churn.
+In contrast, VLM sparse upcycling starts from a pretrained dense checkpoint, where experts can serve as stable general-purpose anchors; consequently, routing tends to evolve more smoothly and robustness becomes more important than rapid early convergence.
+Therefore, effective sparse MoE designs should account for both regimes: fast stabilization during from-scratch pretraining and sustained robustness during upcycling.

 \paragraph{b) Are the Selected Experts Truly Optimal in MoE Algorithms?}